GoogleChrome/web.dev/src/site/content/en/blog/compress-images-avif/index.md

 The cq-level option sets the quantize level (0-63) to control the quality for color or alpha.

 {% Aside %}
-You can think of cq-level is the "amount" of quantization, so a lower value yields higher quality
+You can think of cq-level as the "amount" of quantization, so a lower value yields higher quality
 {% endAside %}

 {% Aside %}